gp0771/Decentralized-Social-Network/README.md

 - Early adopters and testers

 ### Inspiration
-This project was inspired by the need for truly decentralized social media that puts users in control of their data, connections, and social experiences.
+This project was inspired by the need for truly decentralized social media that puts users in control of their data, connections, and social experiences, including private communications.

 ---